tmcybers/Hypr-S3C/README.md

 sudo neovim /etc/pacman.d/blackarch-mirrorlist
 ```

 ~~I always use germany mirror, never was failled.
-Choose based on your location, choose one near you.
+Choose based on your location, choose one near you~~

 **IMPORTANT**

 Update:
 ```
 sudo pacman -Syy